Markmwaura/CompanyWebsite/README.md

 # RubyDesigns

-This is a company website done in HTML, CSS, Javascript and Foundation Framework.
+This is a company website done in HTML and CSS, Javascript and Foundation Framework.

 Live Website Link [Rubydesigns](http://rubydesigns.bitballoon.com/)